oconpa/hugoHosting/content/challenge/challenge4/_index.md

 #### Connect charts to React Frontend

 Well, well, I severely underestimated you.
 You make a worthy foe.
-Welcome to the last and final chellenge.
+Welcome to the last and final challenge.
 This challenge will not only test your frontend capabilities, but will also require you to have a look at your lambda for some help *hint hint*.

 The charts route is responsible for the summary data analysis on your gallery images.
 It will look to pull and summarise whether a person is smiling or not, but also categorise their age range.

-In this ulimate challenge you will have to make a grand total of 9 edits in order to get the program to work. **IMPORTANT:** The only code you should be changing is the **REPLACE ME** tags.
+In this ulimate challenge you will have to make a grand total of 9 edits in order to get the program to work.

+**IMPORTANT:** The only code you should be changing is the **REPLACE ME** tags.

 1. For this challenge you will need to:
 - Have copied your **Invoke URL**